How Does Uninsured/Underinsured Motorist Coverage Work?

 Uninsured Motorist Property Damage (UMPD)

-As the words “property damage” imply, this coverage helps pay for the damages made to properties, and that includes your car.
+As “property damage” implies, this coverage helps pay for the damages to properties, including your car.
 It also works in some states if you are a hit-and-run victim.
-However, in certain states, the hit-and-run driver must be identified for it to kick in.
+However, the hit-and-run driver must be identified in certain conditions to kick in.

 You might ask if UMPD is the same as collision insurance.
 Collision insurance gives a payout if your car gets damaged in a collision.
 They’re practically the same thing as they pay for the damages made to the vehicle.
 However, they are different in one area.
 They differ in deductibles.

-Deductibles are a set amount of money that you will pay out of pocket.
+Deductibles are a set amount of money you will pay out of pocket.
 For example, your car repairs cost $2,000.
 You have a deductible of $500.
 You will receive $1500 as a payout from your insurance.
-The deductible that you will have to pay in collision insurance is higher than the one for uninsured motorist property damage coverage.
+The collision insurance deductible is higher than uninsured motorist property damage coverage.

 Uninsured Motorist Bodily Injury (UMBI)

-If you sustain injuries together with your passengers, uninsured motorist bodily injury will pay.
+If you sustain injuries with your passengers, uninsured motorist bodily injury will pay.
 UMBI will reimburse you for your medical expenses.
 Other than medical fees, it will also pay for funeral expenses, loss of income, and pain and suffering.
-The question is, why would you need it if you have med pay coverage or personal injury protection?
+Why would you need it if you have med pay coverage or personal injury protection?

 Medical payments coverage (med pay) is literally for reimbursement of medical payments.
 Personal injury protection is for the same purpose.
 Although you can make a claim in these two aside from UMBI, it is still worth it to purchase.
 Uninsured motorist bodily injury may help cover you for your pain and suffering.